zfcampus/apigility-documentation/auth/authentication-oauth2.md

 ### 2) Approve the authorization access

-If you approve the authorization access by clicking the "Yes" button Apigility will redirect you to the URI specified in the `redirect_uri` query string parameter, passing the authorization code in the query string.
+If you approve the authorization access by clicking the "Yes" button, Apigility will redirect you to the URI specified in the `redirect_uri` query string parameter, passing the authorization code in the query string.
 In our example we will be redirected to the page `/oauth/receive` as shown
 below:

 ![Authentication code](/asset/apigility-documentation/img/auth-oauth2-authentication-code.png)

 This web page is stored in the view script `vendor/zfcampus/zf-oauth2/view/zf/auth/receive-code.phtml` [in the `zf-oauth2` repository](https://github.com/zfcampus/zf-oauth2/tree/master/view/zf/auth/receive-code.phtml).
-Like the authorization page this view script can be customized.
+Like the authorization page, this view script can be customized.

 > #### Customize the receive code page
 >
 > The best way to customize the "receive code" page is to override the view template
-> `oauth/receive-code` using the `template_map` value of the `view_manager` in the `config.module.php`
+> `oauth/receive-code` by updating the `template_map` value of the
+> `view_manager` configuration in the `config.module.php`
-> of a ZF2 module you have defined in your application:
+> of a Zend Framework module you have defined in your application:
 >
 > ```php
 > 'view_manager' => [